-The PBC Support Funding is an annual grant program that is only available to RNTBCs.
+The PBC Support Funding is an annual grant program that is only available to Registered Native Title Bodies Corporate (RNTBCs - more commonly referred to as PBCs).

 The purpose of the PBC Support Funding is to assist PBCs to build their long term capacity, with a focus on the 'critical needs' of the PBC to meet governance and corporate compliance obligations.
 Such critical needs may include office rent expenses; utilities; office furniture and equipment; insurances; reasonable costs incurred for the conduct of director / general / common law holder meetings; and administration officer wages (generally part time).